 The average costs for plumbing a kitchen remodel is $4,000 to $8,000.
 Plumbing is always integral to the kitchen.
 Appliances like refrigerators with water dispensers and dishwashers must be installed and hooked up by plumbers.
 Adding sinks, drains, faucets, pot fillers, and hot water dispensers also requires a plumber.
 If you change the kitchen layout and need water lines, drains, and gas lines moved, the project cost rises.
 Simple cosmetic updates are often the least expensive because they do not touch the plumbing and only swap fixtures and appliances.

 The cost to rough-in the plumbing in a kitchen, bathroom, or laundry room averages between $450 and $650 per fixture or faucet.
+The plumber may ask for partial payment when they complete rough-in plumbing and then request the rest of the payment after they return to complete the final installation work.
 The rough-in plumbing locates the area where the fixture or faucet should be installed.
 It brings the line to this area and readies it for the fixture or the faucet’s final installation.
 Generally, in a rough-in, the pipes are brought through the floor or wall, capped, and left until the area is finished.
 Once the wall or floor is finished, the fixture is installed on top of the roughed-in plumbing, and the area is finished.

 The average cost of a plumbing inspection ranges from free for small troubleshooting jobs to $400 for a full home inspection where the pipes may be difficult to access.
-Most inspections cost $100 to $200.
-Plumbing inspections are typically recommended 2 two years to prevent small problems from becoming large.
+Most inspections cost $100 to $225.
+Plumbing inspections are typically recommended every two years to prevent small problems from becoming large disasters.
+Full inspections are not required if you are only making a few small repairs or updates.
+The inspector examines the drains, pumps, valves, and pipes and tests the equipment and fixtures in the home that use the pipes.

 The cost to hire an emergency plumber has many variables.
 In most cases, you pay a higher rate per hour, with $150 being the standard.
 You also likely pay a transportation fee of $50 to $200 and a flat fee for the emergency call-out of $200 to $300.
+You may need to call an emergency plumber if you see an active water leak you cannot stop, you find a burst pipe, or you notice sagging in the ceiling, wall, or floors.
 Costs also vary depending on the time of day and year.
 Middle-of-the-night or holiday calls are charged at a higher rate than if you need someone immediately in the middle of a day.
 Some plumbers also charge additional fees if you call on a busy night, such as a very cold night when many furnaces or water heaters have broken.

 When you hire a plumber, you should do several things to ensure you are getting the best fit.
 The first is to contact at least 3 to compare.
 This means getting at least 3 quotes for the job and ensuring you can get all the relevant information from each, including license, insurance information, references, and a portfolio of recent work if relevant.